idekerlab/DCell/README.md

-# DeepCell Web
+# D-Cell Web
 a neural network to interpret cell structure and function

 ## Introduction
-DeepCell Web is an application to provide easy-to-use user interface to the DeepCell neural network for translate cell structure and functions.
+D-Cell Web is an application to provide easy-to-use user interface to the D-Cell neural network for translate cell structure and functions.

 Reference implementation is available here:

 http://deep-cell.ucsd.edu/

+## Running Example for Training and predicting using D-Cell
+cd training_testing
+th Train_DCell.lua -train training_file -test testing_file -topo ontology_file
+th Predict_Dcell.lua -load model_file -test testing_file -out predicting_results
+Detail usage of other parameters is the folder.

 ## Documentation